OathPros/COMP3/source/index.rst

 Platform Scope
 --------------

-The HIG provides documentation for applications created using GTK4 and LibAdwaita, along with accompanying GNOME libraries.
+The HIG provides documentation for applications created using GTK 4 and LibAdwaita, along with accompanying GNOME libraries.
 If you are using the GNOME Flatpak SDK, it will provide everything you need to use the design patterns found in this guide.

-Where possible, the design guidance in the HIG is also relevant to those using GTK3 and LibHandy.
+Where possible, the design guidance in the HIG is also relevant to those using GTK 3 and LibHandy.
 However, not every design pattern is supported by these libraries.

+The HIG deliberately does not cover every widget or design pattern that is possible with GTK.
+Rather, it contains a selection which are consistent with GNOME design principles and practice, which are recommended.
+By implication, widgets that are not covered in this guide are best avoided.

 .. toctree::
    :maxdepth: 2